“I am Greta” is a raw glimpse into the life of the climate change activist

 What we’ve heard and seen of Greta Thunberg has been filtered, as media outlets were quick to call her a messiah and just as quick to dismiss her, in the best case scenarios, as a “complicated adolescent who self-describes as autistic”.
 In the worst cases, well, it’s obviously death and rape threats.

-But the newly-released Nathan Grossman’s documentary I am Greta offers a peek behind that filtered curtain.
-Grossman spent two years by Thunberg’s side and structures the film as a daily chronicle of the evolution of the phenomena.
+But the newly-released Nathan Grossman documentary I am Greta offers a peek behind that filtered curtain.
+Grossman spent two years by Thunberg’s side and structures the film as a daily chronicle of the evolution of her phenomenon.
 The first ten minutes, showing Thunberg’s initial protests outside of the Swedish parliament, feel almost like watching a superhero origin story.
 Perhaps it’s because of the braids, but I’m immediately reminded of the resilience of fictional heroes like Katniss Everdeen.

 It was never Grossman’s intention for the film to be entirely about Greta Thunberg.
 He meant to include those first snippets in a larger documentary about child activists.
 But the result is a raw and bittersweet coming of age tale in a world on the brink of extinction.